 I cannot possibly overstate how much I love the Great Smoky Mountains!
 This particular morning, I decided to drive the Roaring Fork Motor Trail.
 This particular area is one that had never been on my radar previously, but it’s certainly a beautiful spot!

-I was already on bit of a high after experiencing one of my coolest bear encounters to date when I cam across this beauty on the side of the road.
+I was already on a bit of a high after experiencing one of my coolest bear encounters to date when I came across this beauty on the side of the road.
 I couldn’t help but throw the car in park, grab my camera and wade knee-deep for this shot.
 I certainly think it was worth it!